csvlewis/little_shop/README.md

 # Store64

-'Store 64' is a fictitious e-commerce platform consisting of users, merchants, and admins.
+'Store 64' is a fictitious video game e-commerce platform.
 Site visitors can log in as a User, Merchant, or Admin.
 Users and visitors can add items to a cart.
 Users can 'checkout' their cart to create an order.
 Merchants can fulfill items in an order, and admins can access functionality of both users and merchants.

 # Prerequisites